The Chat Pile, now a 3-acre parking lot that looks north at the new Valles Mines Post Office

 the centrifuge, the teeter-bed separator,

 or chip wringer, pneumatic, or

-electrostatic separator would change our world today?
+electrostatic separator would change mining in our world today?
 What would have those old miners

 Who would have figured that the goethite separation problem which kept the Mining Company from success in 1942

 and also reopening its zinc operation in 2010 would be solved by a